ligato/docs/docs/plugins/db-plugins.md

    +-----+    <-- (KeyValProtoWatcher)  +------------------------+  <--  events    +-------+
 ```

+---

 ## Consul

 The Consul plugin provides access to a Consul KV data store.

+**References**

+- [KV data store concepts][kv-data-store-concepts]
+- [Consul concepts][consul-concepts]
+- [Consul plugin folder][consul-plugin-folder]
+- [Consul conf file][consul-conf-file]

 ### Configuration

-The location of the Consul configuration file can be defined by the command line flag `consul-config`, or set via the `CONSUL_CONFIG` environment variable.
+The location of the Consul configuration file can be defined by the command line flag `consul-config`, or set via the `CONSUL_CONFIG` env variable.

+The configuration options are described in the [Consul conf file][consul-conf-file] section of the user guide.

 ### Status Check

-If injected, the Consul plugin will use the Status Check plugin to periodically issue a GET request to verify connection status.
+The Consul plugin will use the Status Check plugin to periodically issue a GET request to verify connection status.
 The Consul connection state affects the global status of the agent.
-If the agent cannot establish a connection with Consul, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via a REST API in such cases).
+If the agent cannot establish a connection with Consul, both the readiness and the liveness probes from the probe plugin will return a negative result.

 ### Reconnect Resync

 If connection to the Consul data store is interrupted, resync can be automatically called upon reconnection.
-This option is disabled by default but can be enabled in the consul.conf file.
+This option is disabled by default, but can be enabled in the Consul conf file.

 Set `resync-after-reconnect` to `true` to enable the feature.

+---

 ## FileDB